nuts-foundation/nuts-node/docs/pages/deployment/discovery.rst

     POST /internal/discovery/v1/coffeecorner/example

-The DID's wallet must contain the Verifiable Credential(s) that are required by the service definition, otherwise registration will fail.
-If the wallet does not contain the credentials, the Nuts node will retry registration periodically for all DIDs of a subject.
+The wallet must contain the Verifiable Credential(s) that are required by the service definition, otherwise registration will fail immediately.

 Optionally, a POST body can be provided with registration parameters, e.g.: